lxcrsbw/express-joi-swagger-ts/README.md

 ##### Example of using @before() resolver

-    import {before, parameter, del, controller, ENUM_PARAM_IN} from "koa-joi-swagger-ts";
+    import {before, parameter, del, controller, ENUM_PARAM_IN} from "express-joi-swagger-ts";

     // ...somecodehere...